kennychavz/support_and_resistance_finder/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Extending the support and resistance finder to find levels with any sized dataframe
+- [ ] Feature 1: Extending the support and resistance finder to find levels with any sized dataframe instead of a 500-1500 point dataframe
+- [ ] Feature 2:

 See the [open issues](https://github.com/kennychavz/support_and_resistance_finder/issues) for a full list of proposed features (and known issues).